 SAT Competitiveness

-This score makes it slightly Competitive for SAT test scores.
-You need to well to score 1234 on the SAT.
+This score makes it less competitive for SAT test scores.
+You need to put average efforts to score 1170 on the SAT.

 SAT Scores Breakdown by Sections